Economic participation

 • The measure does not include people employed under the Supported Wage System (SWS) – that is, open employment at less than full award wages.
 The SWS applies to those who have a reduced working capacity.
 If an employee is covered by an award or registered agreement with an SWS provision, an eligible employee is entitled to a percentage of the minimum pay rate for their classification, depending on their assessed work capacity (NDIS 2020).

 • This measure looks at the proportion of NDIS participants aged 15–64 in the labour force who are in open employment at full award wage.
-It does not provide insight into the proportion of employed individuals who are in open employment, which may show different results.
+It does not provide insight into the proportion of employed individuals with disability who are in open employment, which may show different results.
 For example, as younger people are less likely to be employed than older people (due to many still being involved in study), young employed people with disability may be more likely to be in open employment than older employed people with disability.

-• Time series analysis for the NDIS data presented here provides a series of data points each representing a snapshot of NDIS participants at a given point in time.
-This is different from the longitudinal approach taken in NDIS reporting.
+• Time series analysis for the NDIS data presented here is different from the longitudinal approach taken in NDIS reporting.
+See Data sources | National Disability Insurance Agency (NDIA) for more details.

 Latest results: 20.5% (2021–22 Q4)